-Pilates exercise is mainly a two-dimensional, linear technique.
-It’s exercises include flexion, extention, side-bending, and rotation, generally one of these at a time for beginners, two or more at the more advanced levels.
+Pilates exercise is a two-dimensional, linear technique.
+It’s exercises include flexion, extension, side-bending, and rotation, generally one of these at a time for beginners, two or more at the more advanced levels.
 At the Fundamental Level, Pilates exercises focus on isolation of muscular groups, lengthening while strengthening muscles, sculpting and toning without bulk, opening joint space, improving range of motion, and maintaining a stationary and stable neutral pelvis and spine, with specific breathing patterns.
-Pilates also assist to awaken "sleepy" stabilizing muscles, especially post injury or post surgery.
+Pilates also assists to awaken "sleepy" stabilizing muscles, especially post injury or post surgery.
 As a student progresses to more advanced levels, exercises challenge the whole body in integrated movements and exercises begin to flow more like a dance.

 STOTT Pilates and GYROTONIC exercise are both amazing systems in their own right.
 Both systems have unique benefits and focus on different aspects of movement and fitness.
 We believe that everyone can benefit from both of these amazing systems (just as we have).

 Equipment training in the GYROTONIC Method: The main piece of GYROTONIC equipment (the unique Pulley/Tower pictured left) is a weight and pulley system, which provides both resistance and assistance in all movements, all while encouraging a decompression of the joints.
 The system also includes the GYROTONIC "specialized equipment" such as the Ladder (pictured above) designed to challenge and open the body in specific ways.